 Sandra Walsh is founder of Canopi Sleeves.
 She came up with the unique innovative product which she designed herself when she spotted that an opportunity existed to solve a problem for women.

 Over to you now.
-Did you find this article useful?
+Any other tips for bingo wings that have worked for you?
 Tell us in the comments below.